atick-faisal/label-studio/docs/source/guide/prompts_examples.md

 #### Appendix: Preprocess SQuAD Q&A dataset

-This downloads the SQuAD dataset from Huggingface and formats it for use in Label Studio.
+This downloads the SQuAD dataset from Huggingface and formats it for use in Annotation Hub.

 ```python
 import pandas as pd